 He uses the term ‘brilliant blunders’ and suggests that they are the portals to great discoveries and disruptive innovations!

-So now that you are aware that innovation requires experimentation, make sure to have some fun, frustration and challenges exploring what it means to improvise and experiment in your business practice and enjoy making some brilliant blunders of your own!
+By exploring what it means to improvise and experiment in your business practice and enjoy making some brilliant blunders of your own!

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviors and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.